 What Are PDF Files?

-PDF files are documents saved in the Portable Document Format (PDF), which was developed by Adobe in the 1990s to present documents in a consistent manner across a wide variety of software, hardware, and operating systems.
+PDF files are documents saved in the Portable Document Format (PDF) – developed by Adobe in the 1990s to present documents in a consistent manner across a wide variety of software, hardware, and operating systems.

 Good to know!